Douglas, Georgia

-Douglas is a city in Coffee County, Georgia, United States.
+Douglas is a city in and the county seat of Coffee County, Georgia, United States.
 As of the 2020 census, the city had a population of 11,722.
-Douglas is the county seat of Coffee County and the core city of the Douglas micropolitan statistical area, which had a population of 50,731 as of the 2010 census.
+Douglas is the core city of the Douglas micropolitan statistical area, which had a population of 50,731 as of the 2010 census.

 History

 Douglas was founded in 1855 as the seat of the newly formed Coffee County.
 It was named for Senator Stephen A. Douglas from Illinois, a renowned stump speaker who was the challenger to Abraham Lincoln in the presidential election of 1860.

 Douglas was chartered as a town in 1895 and as a city in 1897.
 In 1895, the railroad came to Douglas and the community began to boom.
 In 1909, the Georgia and Florida Railway located its offices in Douglas.

 The Eleventh District Agricultural & Mechanical School was established in Douglas in 1906.
 In 1927, South Georgia College was founded as Georgia's first state-supported junior college.

 During the 1920s and 1930s, Douglas was one of the major tobacco markets in the state.
 Much of this history is depicted in the Heritage Station Museum, located in the former Georgia and Florida Railway train station on Ward Street in downtown Douglas.

 Douglas has two areas listed on the National Register of Historic Places: the downtown and Gaskin Avenue historic districts.
 They were added to the list in 1989.

 In the aftermath of the 2020 United States presidential election, Douglas gained national attention when the elections office for Coffee County was visited by lawyers for President Trump on the day after the January 6 incident at the US Capitol, after Coffee County elections officials were unable to certify results in a mandatory recount following a close win in the state by Joe Biden over President Trump.

 In late September 2024, Douglas was in the direct path of Hurricane Helene, which resulted in widespread damage and power outages.
 A wind gust of 80 kn was recorded in Douglas during the storm, with 80-85% of homes in Coffee County suffering damage.